ggobi/ggally/cran-comments.md

     * R Under development (unstable) (2016-10-17 r71530)
   * There were no ERRORs, WARNINGs, or NOTEs.
 * win-builder (devel and release)
+  * release
-  * There were no ERRORs or WARNINGs.
+    * There were no ERRORs, WARNINGs, or NOTEs
-  * There are one NOTE.
+  * devel
-    * checking CRAN incoming feasibility ...
-NOTE
+    * 1 NOTE
-      Maintainer: 'Barret Schloerke <schloerke@gmail.com>'

-      Possibly mis-spelled words in DESCRIPTION:
-        geoms (25:43)
-        ggplot (5:21)
-        scatterplot (26:49)
+      * checking files in 'vignettes' ...
+WARNING Files in the 'vignettes' directory newer than same file in 'inst/doc':
+        'rd_index.yaml'

 ## Reverse dependencies